patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/punctuation.md

     </tr>
 </table>
 <br />

+## Parentheses
+Do not use parentheses to indicate a possible plural of something, like "Account(s)."
+If a user can select one thing or multiple things, use the plural form.

 ## Quotation marks
 Use double quotation marks (“Example”) for quotes and article titles.
 Use single quotation marks (‘Example’) for quotes or article titles within double quotation marks.